Hydnellum aurantiacum: Distribution and habitat

+Conservation

+Due to substantial declines in sightings, this species is listed as critically endangered in the United Kingdom.

 Chemistry

 The pigment responsible for the characteristic orange color of H. aurantiacum has been identified as the p-terphenyl compound named aurantiacin.
 This dark red pigment, a derivative of the compound atromentin, has subsequently been identified in other species of Hydnellum.
 The compounds dihydroaurantiacin dibenzoate and thelephoric acid have also been reported.

 Hydnellum aurantiacum is used in mushroom dyeing, in which it produces grayish to greenish-gray colors depending on the mordant used.